zedireis/taskmaster/README.md

         python main.py
       - Add the bot to your Discord server with permission to read messages and slash commands.
       - Use the slash commands

+So now you have the bot running

+      HOW TO USE?

+      - First add as many calendars as you want with the command:
+      /new_calendar
+      * Note that the calendar has to be in the .ical format and be public.
+As matter the fact, the calendar doesn't need to be publicly available, but public for people with a link.
+In the case of Google Calendar you have a secret ical address you can use.

+      - Then, when everyone has added their calendar you need to include them in a calculation with the command:
+      /find_timeslot users add

+      - Now you just have to tell Taskmaster to begin the calculation with the command:
+      /find_timeslot users calculate

+      AND DONE!